MattCJones/flightcondition/README.rst

 A command line interface (CLI) is included for convenience but with limited functionality.
 Run :code:`flightcondition -h` for help.

-An example call is provided for the flight condition of 233 knots-equivalent-airspeed at 23 kilofeet with a length scale of 4 feet and abbreviated output:
+An example call is given for the flight condition of 233 knots-equivalent-airspeed at 23 kilofeet with a length scale of 4 feet and abbreviated output: